Your brand was mentioned 47 times in ChatGPT answers last week. What did that tell you?

 What tone does AI use about my brand?

 Neutral coverage reads differently from enthusiastic coverage, and dismissive coverage reads differently from both.
-Tone is not a decoration.
-It is the majority of what a buyer absorbs from an AI answer.
+The tone is part of the text the reader sees.
+A count cannot tell which one happened.

 -